Six Monkey War Quechquemitl

-Lady Six Monkey (Mixtec: Ñuñuu Dzico-Coo-Yodzo; born before 1073 – died 1101) was a queen of the Mixtec city-state of Huachino ("Red and White Bundle" or "Bundle of Xipe") from approximately 1089 to 1101 in present-day Mexico.
-She controlled Huachino as its co-ruler alongside her husband, Lord Eleven Wind.
-Lady Six Monkey was also the heir to the throne of the city state of Jaltepec ("Belching Mountain"), through her descent from queen regnant Lady Nine Wind.
+Six Monkey War Quechquemitl (Mixtec: Ñuñuu Dzico Yecu; born before 1073 – died 1101) was a queen of the Mixtec city-state of Huachino ("Red and White Bundle" or "Bundle of Xipe") from approximately 1089 to 1101 in present-day Mexico.
+She controlled Huachino as its co-ruler alongside her husband, Eleven Wind. ♀ Six Monkey was also the heir to the throne of the city state of Jaltepec ("Belching Mountain"), through her descent from queen regnant Nine Wind Stone Quechquemtil.

-Lady Six Monkey's career is described in many contemporary documents, particularly the Codex Selden.
-She is best known for her conflict against Eight Deer Jaguar Claw, a struggle that John M. D. Pohl of the Fowler Museum has described as "an Iliad of the Mixtec people".
+♀ Six Monkey's career is described in many contemporary documents, particularly the Codex Selden.
+She is best known for her conflict against ♂ Eight Deer Jaguar Claw, a struggle that John M. D. Pohl of the Fowler Museum has described as "an Iliad of the Mixtec people".